William D. Clarke, Sr. Diplomatic Security Fellowship

-- Obtain and maintain a medical clearance specific to DSS Special Agents, a Top Secret security clearance, and meet suitability requirements.
+- Meet a minimum qualification standard, including supplemental physical qualification standards specific to DSS Special Agents, receive and maintain a Top Secret security clearance, and meet suitability requirements.

 - Maintain physical fitness standards to ensure you can pass the final PRT prior to onboarding as a DSS Special Agent.

-- Agree to a five-year commitment with the Foreign Service as a DSS Special Agent upon successful completion of the program and the State Department’s requirements.
+- Agree to a three-year commitment with the Foreign Service as a DSS Special Agent upon successful completion of the program and the State Department’s requirements.